Angel Diary

-Angel Diary ("Destination Heaven Chronicles") is a manhwa written by Lee Yoon-hee and drawn by Kara.
+Angel Diary is a manhwa written by Lee Yoon-hee and drawn by Kara.
 It is based around the errant Princess of Heaven who is hiding on Earth as a boy, and the four guardians of heaven who watch over her.

 Synopsis

 The Princess of Heaven, Chun-yoo, runs away from her betrothed fiancé, the King of Hell, and finds refuge on Earth disguised as a high school boy, Dong-young.
 "He" has a perverted best friend Bi-wal who likes to grope "him" in front of everyone.
 The Four Guardians of Heaven are sent to find her in the mortal world.
 But on Earth, there is also hidden dangers and evil beings trying to capture the now vulnerable princess.

 Kara has noted that Angel Diary takes place in the same universe as a previous work, Demon Diary, though any characters from the first series have yet to be seen, except as similarities in appearance.
 In volume 5, however, Ah-hin can be seen reading a Demon Diary volume.